PabloXOC/42_philosopher/README.md

 Use the following commands for cleanup:

 - `make clean`: Remove object files.
-- `make fclean`: Remove object files and the compiled library.
+- `make fclean`: Remove object files and the executable.
 - `make re`: Rebuild the library from scratch.